 INFO : Not installing New Relic supported Rake instrumentation because the third party newrelic-rake gem is present

 newrelic-rake gem in favor of the built-in instrumentation will change your transaction names.
 To preserve your existing transaction names, ignore the log message and do not uninstall the gem.

 To switch to New Relic's built-in Rake instrumentation and change your transaction names:

 - Remove the

 - Specify the tasks you want to instrument in your config file.

 Capture Rake job arguments

 By default Rake job arguments are not captured.
-To capture Rake job arguments, use the configuration below:
+To capture Rake job arguments, use:

 For more help